kenstarzer/thursday-responsive-design/README.md

-# Website Template
+# Bootstrap Grid Responsive Template

-Fork and use this template repo (a.k.a. "boilerplate") for any web project

 ## Use this repo